 Fennel seeds and leaves - good for flavouring foods and medicines.
 A good eye wash, and for gas, acid stomach, gout, cramps, colic, and spams.
 Okay for small children if given in small doses.
 The herbal tea benefits also good for snake bites, insect bites, food poisoning, and for obstructions in the liver, spleen and gall, clearing up jaundice.
 Increases both urine and menstrual flow.

 Feverfew - reduces fever, and reduces migraine symptoms, including nausea, vomiting and head pain.

 Garlic - helps prevent heart disease, reduces blood pressure and blood lipids, helps fight infection, and can even destroy some cancer cells.
 It is an excellent digestive aid.

 Ginsing (Panax quinquefolia) - used a lot in hot, tropic climates to prevent all kinds of diseases.
 Effective herbal tea benefits for cold, chest troubles, and coughs.
 Taken hot will cause perspiration.
-Also good for stomach troubless and constipation.
-It promotes appetite, and heals digestive distrubances.
+Also good for stomach troubles and constipation.
+It promotes appetite, and heals digestive disturbances.